yxf9tv/Address2Coordinates/README.md

 # Address2Coordinates

-Converts addresses to Decimal Degrees (DD) coordinates using Google's GeoCode API
+During my internship at Titan America, I coded a Python script that converts addresses in the form of (street, city, state,zip) to Decimal Degrees coordinates